 Applications are welcome from those with few or no formal qualifications.
 Applicants who have not taken a first degree are invited to apply, submitting 4,000 words of creative prose or 240 lines of poetry and attending an interview.
 Any previous relevant work experience and learning will be assessed and, where appropriate, accredited as part of the application process.
-Please see Leeds Trinity's Principles and Guidelines for the Recognition of Prior Learning.
+Please see Leeds Trinity's Recognition of Prior Learning Guidelines and Procedure.